openebs/lvm-localpv/docs/storageclasses.md

 - #### thinProvision (Optional)

   For creating thin-provisioned volume, use thinProvision parameter in storage class.
 It's allowed values are: "yes" and "no".
 If we don't set thinProvision parameter by default it's value will be `no` and it will work as thick provisioned volumes.
+More details about thinProvisioned workflow is available [here](../design/lvm/storageclass-parameters/thin_provision.md).

   ```yaml
   apiVersion: storage.k8s.io/v1